zoho/zcrm-nodejs-sdk/README.md

 	- Your Client app would have been created and displayed by now.

-	- The newly registered app's Client ID and Client Secret can be found by clicking Options → Edit.
-(Options is the three dot icon at the right corner).
+	- The newly registered app's Client ID and Client Secret can be found by clicking Options → Edit (Options is the three dot icon at the right corner).

-##Installation of Node CRM SDK
+## Installation of Node CRM SDK

 Node JS SDK will be installed and a package named 'zcrmsdk' will be created in the installation directory.

->npm install zcrmsdk
+> npm install zcrmsdk

 Once installed it can be used in the code as below,

->let ZCRMRestClient = require('zcrmsdk')
+> let ZCRMRestClient = require('zcrmsdk')

-##API Usage
+## API Usage

-##Configurations
+## Configurations

 Your OAuth Client details should be given to the SDK as a property file.
 In the SDK, you need to configure a file named oauth_configuration.properties.
 Please place the respective values in that file.
 You can place it under resources/ package from where the SDK is used.